kksgandhi/personal_site/Gaps In Game Production Research-Engstom.md

 Design is the production sub-category best represented in Academic Literature.

 The technical perspective on game development is well represented in the material, but mainly from a management perspective.
 There is a large gap in terms of the content production perspective on programming.
-(Honestly not sure what they're mean)
+(Honestly not sure what they mean)

 audio and narrative are missing studies, the "content production" section has some interesting ideas for research.